farhapartex/mickey/README.rst

     'django.contrib.auth.middleware.AuthenticationMiddleware',
     'django.contrib.messages.middleware.MessageMiddleware',
     'django.middleware.clickjacking.XFrameOptionsMiddleware',
-    'djBlog.middleware.CurrentUserMiddleware'
+    'mickey.middleware.CurrentUserMiddleware'
 ]

 4. In your project root folder import djBlog urls like as::

     from django.urls import path, re_path, include
-    from djBlog import urls as blog_urls
+    from mickey import urls as blog_urls

 5. Include the djBlog URLconf in your project urls.py like this::